Omaha city parks to reopen Saturday after coronavirus closure

+Mayor Jean Stothert said Friday that parks will be open citywide with restricted hours, from 5 a.m. to 8 p.m.
+Park users must still follow social distancing guidelines, including limiting groups to 10 and maintaining six feet of space.

+Earlier this month, Stothert had closed all city parks through April 30 because too many people failed to follow regulations designed to slow the spread of COVID-19.
+The Omaha Police Department had been called about large gatherings in multiple city parks.

-The city's dog parks also are being reopened, but city playgrounds will remain closed.
-Stothert urged parents to keep children off the playgrounds because the city can't keep the equipment disinfected.
+The city's dog parks also are being reopened, but Omaha’s 197 playgrounds will remain closed.
+Stothert pleaded with parents to keep children off the playgrounds because the city can't keep the equipment disinfected.

+“We want you to enjoy the outside, but we really want to protect your safety, too,” Stothert said.

+Papio Missouri River Natural Resource District lakes that are managed by the city, such as Flanagan Lake and Standing Bear Lake, also will open.

-Stothert said the pools and splashgrounds can't open June 1 because of 10-person limits on public gatherings.
+Stothert and Parks Director Brook Bench said pools and splashgrounds won’t open June 1 because 10-person limits on public gatherings would make that difficult to do.

-She said it's possible that city pools could open later in the summer, and possibly stay open later than normal, into August or September.
+But the mayor said it's possible that city pools could open later in the summer, and possibly stay open later in the year than normal, into August or September.

+Stothert also floated the idea that some, but not all, of the city’s pools could open.
+The hours of operation could be extended as well to allow people to space out when they visit the pool.

+Part of the determination about how pools operate will depend on when school starts in the fall, she said.

 Stay with Omaha.com for more on this developing story.